luisdanielgp/FCC-WikipediaViewer/README.md

 ## Code

-I used mediawiki's API:  https://www.mediawiki.org/wiki/API:Main_page
+I used Wikipedia's API:  https://www.mediawiki.org/wiki/API:Main_page

+Heres an API sandbox for experimenting with Wikipedia's API: https://en.wikipedia.org/wiki/Special:ApiSandbox#action=query&titles=Main%20Page&prop=revisions&rvprop=content&format=jsonfm

-I used bootstrap for the styling.
+I used bootstrap 4 for the styling.

 I used Plain Javascript and some jQuery for getting the JSON and displaying search results.